nodejs/node/doc/api/stream.md

 writing data *to* the socket.
 Because data may be written to the socket at a faster or slower rate than data is received, each side should operate (and buffer) independently of the other.

+The mechanics of the internal buffering are an internal implementation detail and may be changed at any time.
+However, for certain advanced implementations, the internal buffers can be retrieved using `writable.writableBuffer` or `readable.readableBuffer`.
+Use of these undocumented properties is discouraged.

 ## API for stream consumers